 The ability to understand and translate complex passages of Latin text is at the core of the syllabus.
 Students are also required to analyse and draw conclusions from prescribed passages of ancient literature.
 The IB syllabus foregrounds an appreciation of culture and context and requires this to be included in extended writing more formally.
-Students complete a source-based research dossier, which allows them to explore an area of the Roman world that really appeals to them.
+Students complete a source-based research dossier, which allows them to explore an area of the Roman world that really appeals to them, while Higher Level students also produce an original piece of their written Latin.